 In November 2020, Dr. Osterholm was appointed to President-elect Joe Biden's 13-member Transition COVID-19 Advisory Board.
 From June 2018 through May 2019, he served as a Science Envoy for Health Security on behalf of the US Department of State.
 He is also on the Board of Regents at Luther College in Decorah, Iowa.

-He is the author of the 2017 book, Deadliest Enemy: Our War Against Killer Germs, in which he not only details the most pressing infectious disease threats of our day but lays out a nine-point strategy on how to address them, with preventing a global flu pandemic at the top of the list.
+He is the author of the New York Times best-selling 2017 book, Deadliest Enemy: Our War Against Killer Germs, in which he not only details the most pressing infectious disease threats of our day but lays out a nine-point strategy on how to address them, with preventing a global flu pandemic at the top of the list.

 In addition, Dr. Osterholm is a member of the National Academy of Medicine (NAM) and the Council of Foreign Relations.
 In June 2005 Dr. Osterholm was appointed by Michael Leavitt, Secretary of the Department of Health and Human Services (HHS), to the newly established National Science Advisory Board on Biosecurity.
 In July 2008, he was named to the University of Minnesota Academic Health Center’s Academy of Excellence in Health Research.
 In October 2008, he was appointed to the World Economic Forum Working Group on Pandemics.